mszegedy/plea/story/ch-1.md

 A shadow passed over the door's window, and a moment later, the sound of the doorknob shook all remaining stupor out of his senses and attempted to kick his heart into a higher gear, an action vetoed at the last moment by his common sense. _This will be a nurse.
 They are not dangerous.
 They can help._

 "Hello?
-Alexey Balandin?
+Alexey Pankratyevitch?
 You're awake?"

 "Yeah," he replied.
 "Sorry."

 "No, no, you're no trouble at all!
-Alexey, your mother is here to see you.
+Alexey Pankratyevitch, your mother is here to see you.
 Shall I let her in?"

 His heart overrode the veto and put all its power into supplying his brain with the oxygen necessary to process the implications of this.
 He came up blank.
 He hadn't seen his mother in… the quantity of time did not immediately spring to his mind.
 They had left on some of the worst possible terms.
 She had little means of finding out that he was here, and more to the point, she had _no_ means of _caring_ that he was here.
 As far as he knew, he was effectively disowned.